Top

 • Verbal abuse of a sexual nature or comments about an individual’s body

-• Physical conduct such as touching, assault or blocking movements
+• Physical conduct such as touching, assault, or blocking movements

 Laws Prohibiting Sexual Harassment

 Employees are protected under both state and federal law against workplace sexual harassment.
 Federal law remedies for workplace sexual harassment are based on Title VII of the Civil Rights Act of 1964.
 State law remedies are based upon the California Fair Employment and Housing Act (“FEHA”).
-Victims of sexual harassment can recover for lost wages, future lost wages, emotional distress, attorney’s fees and in some cases, punitive damages.
+Victims of sexual harassment can recover for lost wages, future lost wages, emotional distress, attorney’s fees, and, in some cases, punitive damages.

 Retaliation Not Permitted